 Soumik Datta is a British Indian composer and virtuoso player of the sarod – a 19 stringed fretless instrument with a history rooted in ancient Afghanistan, which spread through colonial India to reach global downloads today.
 He has published six albums to date.

-In 2014 he played his sarod for the instrument’s first concerto, composed by Param Vir bridging the worlds of contemporary western music and Indian raga music.
-In the same year, Soumik was commissioned by Edinburgh Mela and the Commonwealth Games to re-score Satyajit Ray’s 1960’s epic Goopy Gayne Bagha Gyne.
-The show has received rave reviews and been played by leading orchestras such as Scottish Chamber Orchestra, London Philharmonic Orchestra and the Moroccan Orchestra.
+In 2014 Soumik played the first concerto for sarod, composed by Param Vir, bridging the contemporary western music and Indian ragas.
+In the same year, the Edinburgh Mela and the Commonwealth Games commissioned him to re-score Satyajit Ray’s 1960’s epic Goopy Gayne Bagha Gyne (King of Ghosts).
+The show has received rave reviews, played by Scottish Chamber Orchestra, London Philharmonic Orchestra and the Moroccan Orchestra.

-In 2015, Soumik was invited to Antwerp to co-compose music for dancer/choreographer Sidi Larbi Cherkaoui’s latest show: Fractus V. Handpicked by Sidi Larbi, the show is a collaboration between dancers and musicians from across the world from Korea to Congo, Japan to England.
-Soumik has toured extensively with the show receiving standing ovations throughout its international tour.
+Soumik co-composed the music for dancer/choreographer Sidi Larbi Cherkaoui’s Fractus V, a collaboration between dancers and musicians from Korea to Congo, Japan to England, that raises standing ovations on its international tours.

 Soumik has performed in venues on London’s South Bank, Shakespeare’s Globe and the Barbican in London; Konzerthaus, Berlin, OzAsia Festival, Adelaide; New Vision Art Festival, Hong Kong; Singapore Arts Festival; Diverse City, Kuala Lumpur; Fes Sacred Music Festival, Morocco and the Songlines Encounters Festival.